131/mas4h/README.md

 On slave, the SSH server is not bound to any bash or sh.
 It's just a TCP service that can run with no privilege.

-# Restarting master
-If the master service instance crash or restart, all currently bounded links (to all slaves) are dropped.
-Slaves reconnect automaticly to the master as soon as possible.

 # Restarting a slave
 If a slave instance crash or restart, all bounded client links of this slave are dropped.
 Slave reconnect as soon as possible to the master and accept incoming client links.